 - Music merchandising/marketing

 - Recording studio/production

 - Facility manager

-A student wishing to study in the Recording Arts program must be admitted as both a student of the University of Colorado Denver, and as a student of the College of Arts & Media.
+A student wishing to study in the Music Business program must be admitted as both a student of the University of Colorado Denver, and as a student of the College of Arts & Media.
 Admission into the College of Arts & Media is selective, and based on several factors including previous academic records, standardized test scores, and audition performance.
-For more information on entrance requirements please see MEIS Major Entrance Requirements – Fall 2013 Semester.
+For more information on entrance requirements please see MEIS Major Entrance Requirements – Fall 2016 Semester.

 To learn more about the opportunities awaiting you in the Music Business program, please contact a College of Arts & Media advisor.